 Only interesting to eggheads?

-So let me dramatize the ruling by pointing to apparently parallel situations.
+So let me dramatize the ruling by pointing to seemingly parallel situations.
 Suppose there is a man whose genes are so messed up that any child begotten of him will die before it reaches birth.
 This is a man whose reproductive system is defective such that he can never have an extra-uterine child of his own.
-It appears that the CDF response would justify procuring a vasectomy for this man.
+One could argue that the CDF response would justify procuring a vasectomy for this man.

 Or take the case of a woman living under China’s restrictive reproductive laws.
 Suppose she knows that if she conceives, the government will force an abortion and the child will die without ever being born.
-It appears that the logic of the CDF’s response would justify this woman having her tubes tied.
+It appears that the logic of the CDF’s response would justify this woman having uterus removed because it cannot possibly carry a child to term.
 She does not have an anti-child will; she is not against the bonum prolis.
 But she knows that the child conceived will die, so she takes measures to ensure that she can engage in sexual activity without conceiving a child doomed to die.

 Some will dispute with me here.
 After all, the situation of a woman under restrictive reproductive laws does not involve any dysfunction in her body, whereas the CDF was considering a case in which part of the reproductive system no longer works.
 And in the case of the man with the messed-up genes, his vas deferens is not defective, and so tying up the vas deferens doesn’t seem like a solution parallel to removing the defective uterus.